SABS-R3/software-engineering-day1/_episodes/04-ide-vscode.md

 ---
-title: "PyCharm as an Integrated Development Environment"
+title: "VSCode as an Integrated Development Environment"
-teaching: 40
+teaching: 30
 exercises: 0
 questions:
-- "What is PyCharm and what are the advantages of using it?"
+- "What is VSCode and what are the advantages of using it?"
 - "How can my scripts do different things based on data values?"
 - "How can I do the same operations on many different values?"
 objectives:
-- "Set up a development environment in PyCharm."
+- "Set up a development environment in VSCode."
 - "Use if statements to conditionally process Python statements."
 - "Use loops to iteratively process collections of values."
-- "Use PyCharm to write a Python script that uses conditionals and loops."
+- "Use VSCode to write a Python script that uses conditionals and loops."
-- "Store and retrieve Python scripts in PyCharm."
+- "Store and retrieve Python scripts in VSCode."
 keypoints:
-- "PyCharm needs to be configured to know which Python interpreter to use for a given project."
-- "Use for variable in sequence to process the elements of a collection one at a time."
+- "Use `for variable` in sequence to process the elements of a collection one at a time."
 - "The body of a for loop must be indented."
 - "Use `if` condition to start a conditional statement, `elif` condition to provide additional tests, and `else` to provide a default."
 - "The bodies of the branches of conditional statements must be indented."